 Not in the memory of the oldest fan could anyone recall when a title received such murderous punishment as did Jess.
 Yet he responded after each knockdown by rising from the rosin canvas to absorb more punishment.

-Willard scaling, 245 pounds to 1871/2 for his opponent, was dropped for counts seven time in the opening round and was reeling, dazed, in a stupor, when the gong came to his rescue as he was sitting on the canvas mouth wide open, eyes glazed, blood streaming from the nostrils and gushing down his parched throat.
+Willard scaling, 245 pounds to 1871/2 for his opponent, was dropped for counts seven times in the opening round and was reeling, dazed, in a stupor when the gong came to his rescue as he was sitting on the canvas mouth wide open, eyes glazed, blood streaming from the nostrils and gushing down his parched throat.